-Find out which insurances are mandatory in Spain, and what extra coverage you need to protect your lifestyle and family while living in Spain.
+Find out which types of insurance are mandatory in Spain, and what extra coverage you need to protect your lifestyle and family while living in Spain.

 Which insurance in Spain is legally required?